-You can also see how your repayment plan affects your monthly payments.
+You can see how your repayment plan affects your monthly payments and long-term costs.
 Though some plans offer fixed monthly payments, your bill on income-driven plans can change based on your income.
-In our example, we assumed a 5 percent annual increase in your discretionary income, making your last payment much larger than your first.
+In our example, we assumed a 5% annual increase in your discretionary income, making your last payment much larger than your first.

 Some plans require you to complete paperwork before they go into effect.
 Your loan servicer will tell you what forms you need to complete.

 If you qualify for an income-driven repayment plan, you’ll have to submit an application each year recertifying your income and family size.